aws-samples/serverless-observability-workshop/workshop/content/040_synthetics/api_logs.md

 #### Validate your Canary

-Again, after a few minutes you should notice that your canary is again in a `Passing` state.
+After a few minutes you should notice that your canary is again in a `Passing` state.

 ![synthetics-6](/images/synthetics6.png)